The Gentlemen (2019 film): Plot

-Dry Eye is actually in league with Berger, who had wanted Pearson's business disrupted to reduce the price; Pearson already suspects this, however, and Dry Eye still hopes to take Pearson's empire for himself.
-Dry Eye tries to kidnap Rosalind, who kills his men before running out of bullets.
-Raymond kills an assassin sent to kill Pearson; the two rush to Rosalind and Pearson kills Dry Eye as he is about to rape her.
-That night, Fletcher offers to sell everything he has found (typed up as a screenplay entitled Bush) to Raymond for £20 million.
+Coach visits Raymond, apologises for The Toddlers' actions, and offers his services in compensation.
+Coach discovers that The Toddlers learned about Pearson's lab location from Dry Eye.
+Dry Eye is actually in league with Berger, who seeks to disrupt Pearson's business in order to reduce the sale price; Dry Eye, meanwhile, continues to covet Pearson's empire for himself.
+Dry Eye tries to kidnap Rosalind, who kills his men before running out of bullets; Pearson arrives on the scene and kills Dry Eye as he is about to rape her.

-Raymond orders The Toddlers to capture Big Dave; they drug him and film him having sex with a pig, threatening to post it online unless he drops his investigation and publishes nothing.
-Pearson and Berger meet up again in a frozen fish plant, actually a cover for Pearson's European distribution operation.
-Berger drops his offer to £130 million on account of the recent disruptions; but Pearson shows him Dry Eye's frozen body, reneges on the sale entirely as Berger now has blood on his hands, and forces him into a refrigerator where he will freeze to death unless he transfers £270 million compensation for the cost of restoring order; Pearson admits he is not "emotional about the money" but, because Rosalind was assaulted, also demands "a pound of flesh" from Berger's own body, anywhere Berger chooses, as recompense for the indiscretion.
+Fletcher attempts to blackmail Pearson, offering Raymond everything he has discovered about these events for £20 million; otherwise, he says he will turn the information over to Big Dave.
+Coach has The Toddlers capture Big Dave; they drug him and film him having sex with a pig, threatening to post the video online unless he drops his investigation.

+Pearson and Berger meet to finalise the sale, and Berger reduces his offer to £130 million, ascribing the lower price to the recent disruptions in Pearson's business.
+Pearson reneges on the deal entirely, citing Berger's sabotage, and forces him into a freezer where he will die unless he transfers £270 million to Pearson as compensation for the cost of getting his affairs back in order.
+In addition, Pearson demands "a pound of flesh" from any part of Berger's body as recompense for the assault on Rosalind.

-Fletcher approaches Raymond again for his payment, but Raymond reveals he had been tailing Fletcher all along; the Toddlers even stole Fletcher's stashes of evidence after Raymond placed a tracker on him during their last encounter.
-Fletcher then reveals he also sold the info to Aslan's father, a Russian oligarch and former KGB agent; the assassin whom Raymond killed earlier was one of Aslan's father's.
-Coach kills two Russian hitmen sent to kill Raymond, while Fletcher escapes in the chaos; Pearson is kidnapped by two other Russians, but they are ambushed by The Toddlers who want to "solve Coach's problem"—they riddle the car with bullets, killing the Russians and allowing Pearson to escape.
-Later, Fletcher decides to pitch the story as a film to Miramax.
-After his meeting, he gets into a cab only to realize that Raymond is the driver.
-Upon learning of Fletcher's capture, the Pearsons return to their cannabis empire and celebrate together.
+Fletcher returns for his payment, but Raymond reveals he has been tailing Fletcher all along and has had the Toddlers retrieve Fletcher's evidence, nullifying his blackmail threat.
+Fletcher tells Raymond he also sold information about Pearson to Aslan's father, a Russian oligarch and former KGB agent who is keen to avenge his son's death and has sent assassins to kill both Pearson and Raymond.
+Coach kills the two sent for Raymond.
+Two other Russians kidnap Pearson, but The Toddlers ambush them and riddle their car with bullets, killing the Russians and allowing Pearson to escape.

+The Pearsons return to their cannabis empire and celebrate together.
+Fletcher gets in a cab on his way out of the country, but sees that Raymond is the driver and he is a prisoner.